 As the days get shorter, we need things to look forward to.
 And by “things,” we mean food.
-This kabocha squash fried rice dish brightens up the dreariest of days, and can be made with whatever type of winter squash you have on hand.
-Save this recipe for the moment you sense the faintest hint of a drizzle.
+This kabocha squash fried rice dish brightens up the dreariest of days and can be made with whatever type of winter squash you have on hand.
+Save this recipe for the moment you sense the faintest hint of drizzly weather.

 Makes 4 servings of Kabocha Squash Fried Rice